palade91/AppleFrameworks/README.md

 ### iOS Project - SwiftUI

-Grid View for Apple Frameworks with a short description for each framework and link to developer.apple.com for more informations.
+List / Grid View for Apple Frameworks with a short description for each framework and link to developer.apple.com for more informations.
 Supports Dark and Light mode

 Code follows @SAllen0400 style guide.